Day 1: Arrival in Venice

-After the tour return to the hotel and have the rest of the day at leisure or may go on an optional 1-hour gondola ride (170 USD per person).
+After the tour return to your hotel and have the rest of the day at leisure or may go on an optional gondola ride.

 Day 3: Day at Leisure & Departure

 After breakfast and check-out you can explore and enjoy Venice on your own.
-We suggest visiting the Peggy Guggenheim Collection or joining a carefully planned optional group day trip to the islands of Murano & Burano (55 USD per person).
+We suggest visiting the Peggy Guggenheim Collection or joining our carefully planned optional day trip to the islands of Murano & Burano.